kanitafro/nlp-mental-health/README.md

 ## Instructions
 1. After cloning this repository, download the datasets from the sources and rename the files as instructed in *data/raw* README.
 The first dataset will be renamed to `dataset_6labels.csv` and the other to `goemotions.csv` as it's used in the code.
 Then put them into the *data/raw* folder.
-2. Before running `main.py`, you need to run the dataset cleaning pipeline in the *scripts* folder by typing this into the command prompt in the root directory:
+2. Before running `main.py`, you need to run the dataset cleaning pipeline in the *scripts* folder by typing this into the command prompt in the root directory (it will take around 10 minutes):

    ```
    python -m scripts.clean_dataset